Re-Present: Photographic Practice

 10:00 – 10:15 am Welcome: CLASS Dean Andreas Mueller

-10:15 – 10:45 am Opening remarks by Robert Lisak with a dedication to John T. Hill, author and designer of 21 books on Walker Evans, Norman Ives, and one underway on Herbert Matter, among others.
+10:15 – 10:45 am Opening remarks by Robert Lisak with a dedication to John T. Hill, author and designer of 21 books on Walker Evans, Norman Ives, with two underway on Herbert Matter and Hill’s book titled Winnowing.
 Hill, a graphic designer, photographer, and author, has taught both graphic design and photography at Yale School of Art.
 Hill co-founded Yale School of Art’s first Department of Photography and was its first director of Graduate Studies in the Yale School of Art.
-Hill and our distinguished panelists each have a strong connection to Yale and New Haven and its significant contribution to the theories, fields, and practices of Photography and Graphic Design.

 10:45 – 11:00 pm BREAK